What is bariatric or weight loss surgery?

 Age is one factor that needs to be considered together with all other aspects of a person’s health.
 I would not give an arbitrary or absolute cut off.
 Surgeries have been done on several patients in their late 60s and early 70s, with excellent results.

 I am severely overweight, have diabetes, hypertension, and congestive heart failure.
 My internist tells me that I am “too sick” to be a candidate for WLS.

 If you are overweight with associated problems due to obesity, you are not too sick to have this operation!
 You are too sick NOT to have it.
 The only chance you have for improvement in your medical conditions is through weight loss surgery..

 Will my sex life improve?

 Not guaranteed, but it is a common experience.

 Which surgery is right for me?

 The depends on your eating habits.
-If you are a sweet eater, than maybe you are a Bypass Candidate, if you are a large quantity and non sweet eater than the band or Sleeve is perfect.
+If you are a sweet eater, then maybe you are a Bypass Candidate, if you are a large quantity and non-sweet eater, the band or Sleeve is perfect.

 Why choose Dr. Hidalgo?